 University of Oregon journalism students are highlighted in the academic article “The Generative Dialogue Framework and the Pursuit of Better Listening by Journalists: A Design-Centered Approach for More Constructive Conversations with Audiences” published in Digital Journalism last month for their work testing a new framework for engaged reporting through small-group dialogue.

-Students in Andrew DeVigal’s online engaged reporting class worked with Dimitra Dimitrakopoulou of the MIT Center for Constructive Communication and Seth Lewis of the University of Oregon to test out Generative Dialogue Framework (GDF) – a tool that the authors say could “help reimagine the future of engaged journalism.”
+Students in Andrew DeVigal’s Engaged Journalism class worked with Dimitra Dimitrakopoulou of the MIT Center for Constructive Communication and Seth Lewis of the University of Oregon to test out Generative Dialogue Framework (GDF) – a tool that the authors say could “help reimagine the future of engaged journalism.”

 GDF is a toolkit that guides journalists through hosting small-group conversations as an alternative to the more traditional interview process.
 The framework is structured to help participants share their personal thoughts and stories on an issue, engage with each other, and understand one another’s point of view.